aryna-yukhnevich/dev/README.md

 ## Quick Start <a name="quick-start"></a>
 This guide provides instructions on how to configure the SALMON project to suit your monitoring and alerting needs.

-Before the deployment:
-* **Prepare Configuration Files**: Sample configurations serving as templates are located at the `/config/sample_settings` directory.
-Copy these templates to the `/config/settings` directory and fill in the required values as per your requirements (refer to [Configuration Steps](#configuration-steps)).

-The configuration files are deployed as a part of the AWS CDK deployment process:
-* The settings files located in the `/config/settings` directory are automatically uploaded to the AWS S3 bucket `s3-salmon-settings-<<stage-name>>`.
-* The CDK project references these settings from the S3 bucket during runtime, utilizing the configurations to set up the necessary infrastructure.
-> **NOTE:**
-> If any modifications are made to the configuration files locally, you would need to redeploy the stacks in order to apply the changes to the S3 bucket (refer to [Deployment and installation](deployment.md) for more details).

 ### Configuration Structure: <a name="conf-structure"></a>
 ```